NerfArmourer2/The-Gryphon-Foam-Dart-Blaster/README.md

+# The Tuffphon Foam Dart Blaster - A hardened Gryphon

+The Gryphon is great but it has a lot of structural weakness that I feel need toughening up to allow it to stand up to the sorts of combat conditions that exist in the real world.

+Original BritNerf thread is here: https://www.tapatalk.com/groups/britnerf/wip-the-tuffphon-a-hardened-gryphon-t6296.html

+Project contributors:
+sewwes12 of vikingfoamarms.com
+Boff of Bofftac.co.uk

+Thanks to:
+tbr of Team Fancy Pants for his thoughts and insight into Gryphon building All the users of BritNerf who have contributed in the thread and the wider user base that have put up with our Gryphon fan-girling all over the Discord server

+Original Read Me Below:

 # The-Gryphon-Foam-Dart-Blaster
 The Gryphon is a mostly 3D printable, hobby-grade, Nerf semi-automatic flywheel blaster.
 Its main design features are as follows: